learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 ## Introduction

-Now that we've discussed some regularization, initialization and optimization techniques, its time to synthesize those concepts into a cohesive modelling pipeline.
+Now that you've seen some regularization, initialization and optimization techniques, its time to synthesize those concepts into a cohesive modelling pipeline.

-With this pipeline, yoiu will not only fit an initial model but will also attempt to set various hyperparameters for regularization techniques.
+With this pipeline, you will not only fit an initial model but will also attempt to set various hyperparameters for regularization techniques.
 Your final model selection will pertain to the test metrics across these models.
 This will more naturally simulate a problem you might be faced with in practice, and the various modelling decisions you are apt to encounter along the way.

 Recall that our end objective is to achieve a balance between overfitting and underfitting.
-We've discussed the bias variance tradeoff, and the role of regularization in order to reduce overfitting on training data and improving generalization to new cases.
+You've seen the bias variance tradeoff, and the role of regularization in order to reduce overfitting on training data and improving generalization to new cases.
 Common frameworks for such a procedure include train/validate/test methodology when data is plentiful, and K-folds cross-validation for smaller, more limited datasets.
 In this lab, you'll perform the latter, as the dataset in question is fairly limited.

 ## Objectives